ENPM - Engineering, Professional Masters

 Low pressure side of buildings heating and cooling systems.
 Thermodynamics, heat transfer and digital control principles applied to field problems.
 Quantitative analyses stressed.
 Topics include psychometrics, thermal loads, incompressible flow in ducts and pipes, heat exchangers, cooling towers, PID control systems.

-ENPM626 Waste to Energy Conversion (3 Credits)
+ENPM626 Waste and Biomass Energy Conversion (3 Credits)

 Thermal, chemical, and biological processes for conversion of wastes (primarily solid and liquid) to reduce environmental impact and increase recovery of useful energy resources.
 Emphasis on solid wastes and their composition.
 Identification of pollution products and their control.